 Gambit is Big

-The primary campaign is organized into 25 sessions that last 3-4 hours each.
+The primary campaign is organized into 12 levels, most of which will require two, 3-4 hour sessions to complete.
 If your group were to play weekly, the game could last up to six months.
 It’s recommended the game be played on a dedicated table that can be left alone between sessions, but it’s possible for players and the GM to snap a picture of their setup at the end of a session so they can reference it when they setup for the next.

 Gambit requires two to four players and one GM.
 The game is played with the following game assets: